 - If you created an entity associated with a drop-down or multi-select

-custom field, the page opens on the Values tab.
+custom field, the page displays the entity's values.

 From this tab, you can optionally add synonyms to the field values.